 2012's Corner Green would be a sensible length if you removed the raft of demos stuck on the end, which fail to enhance the album's overall appeal.
 It's... another Christopher Holland album, basically, probably at its best on the heartfelt Circus Comes To Town.
 The Mellotron samples here are, surprisingly, less good than before - a different sample set? - with the usual strings and flutes all over the place.
 Incidentally, the pic to the right (from his Facebook page) proves that Holland records his Memotron, which isn't to say that it's what he's always used, of course.

 Deborah Holland's career kicked off on a high note as one third of late '80s supergroup Animal Logic, with Stanley Clarke and Stewart Copeland, '94's Freudian Slip being her first solo release.
-Sad to say, it's somewhat anodyne, better efforts including Washington Square At Night and closer All My Friends Are Leaving, but it's rather slim pickings, I'm afraid.
+Sad to say, it's a somewhat anodyne pop/rock release, better efforts including Washington Square At Night and closer All My Friends Are Leaving; rather slim pickings, I'm afraid.
 Not awful, just bland.
 Holland's credited with Mellotron on House Of Volunteers, but its few seconds of choir don't sound especially authentic.
 The uncredited strings on Charlie Parker's Dream have a Mellotronic feel to them, too, but, despite this being early (though not that early) days for sample use, I'm calling this a 'no'.

 Lars Hollmer helmed Samla Mammas Manna and their successors throughout their career(s), made several solo albums and collaborated with many noted musicians from various disciplines over the course of a near-forty year career.
 2008's Viandra was his last album before his untimely death on Christmas Day of that year; it has little in common with Samla/Zamla, being largely influenced by Swedish folk music, albeit adding an atonal, dark edge to proceedings, featuring large helpings of Hollmer's excellent accordion playing.
 As has been observed in other reviews, much of the album sounds like it belongs on a film soundtrack, particularly the little accordion vignettes that pepper the album.
 Hollmer plays samplotron flutes on Viandra (Jewel), Mirror Objects and Lilla Bye (Little Bye), three of the album's folkier pieces.